lyonscode/lyonscode.github.io.old/README.md

 # lyonscode.github.io

-Cybersecurity is my passion, so I had to pick the "Hacker" Jekyll theme, right?
+Cybersecurity is my thing, so I had to pick the "Hacker" Jekyll theme, right?